Proudly supported by

 Please note no special tax status is required.

-The Community Group Futures program is now open and closes at 5pm on Tuesday, 9 April 2019.
+The Community Group Futures program is now closed.

 Before applying, please read the Guidelines carefully.
 You can contact the Grant Coordinator Hannah Jakab by telephone on freecall 1800 170 020 or by email.